 CT 17003 CONSTRUCTION CRAFT SKILLS - This course includes modules for building foundation skills in construction and provides the tools necessary for achieving workplace success.
 It focuses on the hand and power tools safety and proper usage.
 An introduction to construction math and employability skills is also covered.
+Offered Fall and Spring semesters.

 CT 17014 CONSTRUCTION TECHNOLOGY I - This course builds on the student's skills in job-site, construction math, and hand/power tools.
 Students will also develop skills in rigging techniques and the safe assembly and use of scaffolding.
 Additional skills will include the operation and maintenance of light construction equipment used on the construction site including the skid steer, aerial lift, forklift, scissor lift, generators, compressors, and compactors.
+Offered Fall and Spring semesters.

 CT 17024 CONSTRUCTION TECHNOLOGY II - This course is a companion to Construction Technology I and shall provide the student the opportunity to develop skills in site layout, form setting and placement, rebar layout and placement, and the pouring and finishing of concrete.
 Additional skills will include the use and maintenance of the cut-off saw and the rebar bender.
+Offered Fall and Spring semesters.